#WPFD2026

 Featuring voices and stories that span IPI’s global network, this film is an homage to the resilience of IPI’s members and partners at the forefront of defending press freedom around the world — from Ukraine, Turkey, the Philippines, Mexico, the United States, Gaza, and Hungary.

 “Amid a dark year for the free press and democracy around the world, independent journalism has proven its power to roll back the tide of authoritarianism.
-As events in Hungary have shown, independent news and information are a powerful defense against autocracy – and a potent antidote to propaganda and disinformation.
+As events in Hungary have shown, independent news and information are a powerful defence against autocracy — and a potent antidote to propaganda and disinformation.

 – IPI Executive Director Scott Griffen